HookedBehemoth/blog/content/udon.md

 - Massive Speedup:
 The Mahjong table execution is sped up by **factor 200**
 - Generally applicable:
-Adding new scripts requires no changes to the code
+Adding new scripts requires no changes to the code.

 The bad:
 - Huge initial effort: The initial investment was large